The Inquisition: Heresy Trials and Torture

 Inquisitorial justice sought moral certainty rather than a modern “beyond reasonable doubt.”
 Confession remained central, with judges probing for doctrine and repentance.

-- Rack: Gradual stretching of limbs.
+- Rack (potro): gradual stretching of limbs.

 Torture required legal thresholds, was to be recorded, and by rule could not draw blood or threaten life—restrictions that shaped practice but did not remove cruelty.
 Many trials ended without torture; in some, threat sufficed.